nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest .jar version of SplitLah from [here](https://github.com/AY2122S2-CS2113T-T10-1/tp/releases)
 3. Copy the file to the folder you wish to use as a home folder for SplitLah.
+4. Open a terminal and set the working directory to the home folder.
-4. Start SplitLah by executing `java -jar splitlah.jar` in the terminal.
+5. Start SplitLah by executing `java -jar splitlah.jar` in the terminal.
-5. Type in a command and press Enter to execute it.
+6. Type in a command and press Enter to execute it.
-6. Refer to [Features](#features) for a more in-depth explanation of all commands available.
+7. Refer to [Features](#features) for a more in-depth explanation of all commands available.

 ## How SplitLah works
 * An activity represents a single group activity, paid for by one person.
 It stores a list of its participants,